 There are efforts being made to recycle the N95 face masks health care workers need, and some people are opting for homemade or commercially produced cloth masks that are washable.
 But many people are relying on synthetic fiber masks meant to be thrown out after just a few uses, and too many of these are being cast off in our public spaces.
-Or they're being thrown in with recyclables where they don't belong, passing along the task of proper disposal to the workers who sort the cans and bottles from the cardboard.
-The problem even came to the attention of former state Department of Energy and Environmental Protection Commissioner Rob Klee, now a Yale University lecturer.
+The problem even came to the attention of former state Department of Energy and Environmental Protection Commission Rob Klee, now a Yale University lecturer.
 He recently devoted a portion of a webinar about environmental issues in the pandemic to what he called "the increase in PPE litter everywhere."
 Just as by wearing a mask we protect others along with ourselves, disposing of masks properly also protects other people, along with the environment, he noted.